booking new client work for october

 Choose the boundary

-Decide what software can handle, where a model helps, and which decisions still need a person.
+Decide what normal software can handle, where a model adds value, and which decisions still need a person.

 3. / 03